Perth – Melbourne – Perth Tour

 Day 6: Katherine Gorge – Darwin

-B – Visit the Nitmiluk National Park with a boat trip in the gorge.
+B – Visit the Nitmiluk National Park on a boat trip in the gorge.
 Lunch at Edith Falls.
-Then on the Stuart Highway to Darwin.
+Then, on the Stuart Highway to Darwin.

 Day 7: Darwin

-B – After breakfast, short city tour, then private stay or return
+B – After breakfast, a short city tour, then, private stay or return

 Itineray | Darwin to Broome | 7 Days